renskiy/marnadi/README.md

 marnadi
 =======

-Web-framework with Black Jack and some thing you will like
+Yet another Web Framework with Blackjack and something you will really like

 Example
 -------